China Northwest Airlines

-China Northwest Airlines Co., Ltd. (中国西北航空公司) was an airline based in China, with its headquarters in Xi'an, Shaanxi, People's Republic of China.
+China Northwest Airlines Co., Ltd. (中国西北航空公司) was a Chinese airline headquartered in Xi'an, Shaanxi, People's Republic of China.
 It started operations in 1989.
-In 2002, the airline, along with China Yunnan Airlines, merged with China Eastern Airlines.
+In 2002, the airline, along with China Yunnan Airlines, merged into China Eastern Airlines.

 History

-When CAAC broke itself up into six major airline corporations, China Northwest was one of them.
+In 1988, the State Council decided to split CAAC into six separate airlines, of which China Northwest was one of them.
 The airline was based in Xi'an.
 It operated mostly domestic routes but also a handful of international flights to Japan.
-After the acquisition the airline was renamed China Eastern Xi Bei.